February 2023 March 2024

 When Simplicity Wasn’t Enough

-As we shared this approach with our GTM and product teams, it became clear that clients would need more support to complete each step.
-We also knew the scope was still evolving.
-Several concerns emerged:
+As we shared this approach with our GTM and product teams, it became clear that clients would need more pre-disclosure information, context about each platform, more guidance about tasks, and lastly, a third platform setup that needed to be built from scratch

 To support the growing complexity of onboarding, we redesigned the experience into a guided, step-by-step flow.
 Clients now get clarity on what they need to do, when to do it, and why each task matters.